 Many types of blood glucose meters are available, from basic models to more-advanced meters with multiple features and options.
 The cost of blood glucose meters and test strips varies, as does insurance coverage.
 Study your options before deciding which model to buy.

 Choosing the right meter

 When selecting a blood glucose meter, it can help to know the basics of how they work.
 To use most blood glucose meters, you first insert a test strip into the device.
-Then you prick a clean fingertip with a special needle (lancet) to get a drop of blood.
+Then you poke a clean fingertip with a special needle to get a drop of blood.
 You carefully touch the test strip to the blood and wait for a blood glucose reading to appear on the screen.

 When used and stored properly, blood glucose meters are generally accurate in how they measure glucose.
 They differ in the type and number of features they offer.
 Here are several factors to consider when choosing a blood glucose meter:

 - Insurance coverage.
 Check with your insurance provider for coverage details.
 Some insurance providers limit coverage to specific models or limit the total number of test strips allowed.